-There are many disturbing consequences of one species’ unchecked population growth towards a suffocated oblivion, but one of the more unsettling outcomes of this reckless and egocentric lunacy is seen in the United Nation’s Department of Economic and Social Affairs prediction which foretells of a ten fold increase in urban living occuring between the years 1950 and 2050.
+There are many disturbing consequences of one species’ unchecked population growth towards a suffocated oblivion, but one of the more unsettling outcomes of this reckless and egocentric lunacy is seen in the United Nation’s Department of Economic and Social Affairs prediction which foretells of a ten-fold increase in urban living occurring between the years 1950 and 2050.

 Many of our unfortunate kin will never experience the ethereal sensation of walking barefoot across real land and feel the undeniable texture of a living, breathing earth beneath their toes.
 They will spend the entirety of their lives corralled like animals within the confines of great metropolises built on the colorless foundation of concrete and asphalt, far removed from the vast expanses of wilderness we had once come from.

 To walk on land, real land, under the canopy of towering trees, through thick underbrush and over horizons of unfamiliar terrain assuages the spirit with faint memories of long ago when discovering the great silences and epic vistas found only in the wild filled our spirit with transcendent satisfaction.

 We can thank our tame acquiescence towards the Atomic Age of Man for bringing forth the unwavering hum of city life where our keen senses are awash with planes, trains, and automobiles.
 Man has come a long way from the loincloth primitives of yesterday but not far enough to forget the nomadic wanderings through nature as he is still attuned to the great lakes, snake rivers and lush forests that he had lived with for so long.

 In years past, this friendship with Mother Nature would have commenced in our youth as each human being is born with an instinctive curiosity that fills their childhood with lively adventures forged by limitless wonder and beautifully open minds.